blain-crawford/calculator-2/README.md

 ## Creator
   -  Blain Crawford

-Created as a way to store and keep track of a list of books, information about them, and whether or not they have been read by the user.
+Created as a way to do basic arithmetic

 ## Technologies Used
   -  JavaScript